Heat Diffusion Equation (1D)

 \[\begin{equation} \mathbf{K_1}\cdot{x}=\mathbf{K_2}\cdot{T^n}+b, \end{equation}\]

-where $\mathbf{K_i}$ are the coefficient matrices (with three non-zero diagonals), $x$ is the unknown solution vector (the temperature at time step $n+1$), and $b$ is the heat generation term.
+where $\mathbf{K_i}$ are the coefficient matrices (three non-zero diagonals), $x$ is the unknown temperature vector at time step $n+1$, and $b$ is the heat generation term.

 Note: Here, $\bm{b}$ only contains radiogenic heat sources.
-Additional heat sources, such as shear heating, adiabatic heating or latent heating, can simply be added to the vector.
+Additional heat sources (e.g., shear heating, adiabatic heating, or latent heating) can be added to this term.

 General Solution